 Sightseeing Flex Pass helps you save up to 65% of ticket costs and lets you access 100 attractions in New York for free.

 Many reviews on Tripadvisor suggest that tourists who want to experience New York City from a high should look no further than the One World Observatory.

-The reviewers were especially thrilled by One World Trade Center’s high-speed elevator which shoots visitors straight to the three-story observatory in just 47 seconds.
+The reviewers were especially thrilled by One World Trade Center’s high-speed elevator, which shoots visitors straight to the three-story observatory in just 47 seconds.

 At the top, spectacular 360-degree views of New York City’s waterways, iconic skyline, and renowned landmarks also found mention.

-The reviewers also mention that the OWO also provided an emotional connection, something the other observatories in NYC can’t.
+The reviewers also mention that the OWO provided them an emotional connection, something the other observatories in NYC can’t.